 Appropriately Uses Anti-Anxiety Medication

-This tells you the percent of residents prescribed antianxiety medications.
-These drugs are generally given to residents suffering from depression and anxiety.
+This indicates the percentage of residents who were prescribed antianxiety medications.
+Antianxiety medications are prescribed to residents experiencing depression or anxiety.

 Managing Depression Among Residents